ChanthMiao/ghc-wiki-mirror/dependent-haskell.md

 of the huge design space -- but perhaps it can serve as a concrete baseline to help bring clarity to our discussion.

-Readers may also want to check out https://github.com/ghc-proposals/ghc-proposals/pull/378, a proposal to make sure that GHC continues to support development toward the language imagined here.
+Readers may also want to check out [Proposal #378](https://github.com/ghc-proposals/ghc-proposals/pull/378), a proposal to make sure that GHC continues to support development toward the language imagined here.

 Given the Haskell's community lack of experience with dependent types, there are also a number of misconceptions that have arisen around the design of dependent types.
 A section at the end of this document describes several common misconceptions   and better ways of understanding certain design points.